CS496-BEWA/bewa-repo/README.md

 # USE
 Adding Users:
-To add users, navigate to the Signup page, and enter the rrequested and necessary information.
+To add users, navigate to the Signup page, and enter the requested and necessary information.
 After doing so, the new user will be added to the employee database.
 If the new employee is a manager, they will have to be promoted by an admin.

 Promoting Users:
 To promote or demote a user, an admin will navigate to the "edit user" page and do so manually.